 Is duct cleaning something you should do for your home?

-Do you need to have your air ducts in your home cleaned?
+Do you need to have the air ducts in your home cleaned?
 It’s an age old question, okay well not really, but it is a question that many homeowners probably don’t even remember to ask.
 Even still, we’re going to give you the answer.
 So, is air duct cleaning worth it?
 Keep reading to find out.

-Duct cleaning is exactly what it sounds like, which is the cleaning of the inside of the air ducts that carry air to and from your heating and cooling components of your HVAC system.
+Duct cleaning is exactly what it sounds like, which is the cleaning of the inside of the air ducts that carry air to and from the heating and cooling components of your HVAC system.
 It involves physically removing dust, debris, and other contaminants from heat-ventilated systems, including any associated ducts.
 Sounds nice, but is air duct cleaning necessary?

-It’s true that air duct cleaning can have health benefits and increase the quality of the air you breathe, but it’s not always a smart or necessary practice.
+It’s true that clean ducts can provide some health benefits and increase the quality of the air you breathe, but it’s not always a smart or necessary practice.
 There are certain situations where it’s necessary, but the EPA has clarified that there is no evidence that a light buildup of dust or particulate matter in the ducts has any impact on indoor air quality.
 This is because buildup usually remains in the duct and doesn’t get carried out of the ducts once it’s become stationary inside.
 Thus, duct cleaning is only really necessary if there is an excessive amount of buildup, or some other concern such as substantial mold growth or an insect infestation.

 According to the EPA, there is no reason for regular duct cleanings.
 Duct cleanings should be scheduled only as necessary.
 For reasons described above, there are simply no proven negative effects of slightly dirty ducts.